-Accordingly, we were unable to obtain sufficient appropriate audit evidence on the valuation of this asset, specifically that the carrying amount does not incorporate a material understatement, as well as the ownership and classification of these tokens, in view of the control issues and potential claim from the responsible individual as explained.

-Thus, we were unable to determine whether material adjustments to this amount, or amendments to any related disclosures, in the financial statements would have been needed had this matter been resolved as of the financial statements' approval date.
+We were unable to obtain sufficient appropriate audit evidence regarding the valuation of this asset, specifically whether the carrying amount is free from material understatement, or to verify the ownership and classification of the tokens, given the control issues and potential claim against the responsible individual.
+Accordingly, we could not determine whether adjustments to the carrying amount or amendments to disclosure would have been required had the matter been resolved by the date of approval of the financial statements.

-Within the statement of financial position's line item Trade and Other Receivables of US\$4.033.727, as per its itemisation in Note 19, are Trade Receivables of US\$2.589.651 which include a receivable of US\$2,539.651 from Project 7.
+Within Trade and Other Receivables of US\$5.028.697 (2023: US\$4.033.727) (Note 19) is a trade receivable of US\$3.391.271 from Project 7.

 From 2021, first through its parent company and later directly, the Company entered into a complex set of arrangements with Project 7.
+These included investment by the Company in Project 7, software development services provided by the Company (largely funded by Project 7), and joint incubation projects with shared costs.
 These included investment by the Company in Project 7, software development services provided by the Company (largely funded by Project 7), and joint incubation projects with shared costs.
 These transactions were highly significant, as they generated the majority of the Company's revenues in 2021 and 2022.
 Current management considers that the history of this collaboration remains unclear, with significant uncertainties remaining in its ongoing investigation, owing to inadequate documentation and explanations available to date.